Regularized Deep Linear Discriminant Analysis: Conclusion

 In this paper we propose RDLDA, a regularization method on within-class scatter matrix to strengthen the discriminative ability of each output dimension of DLDA.
 We evaluated the performance of the regularization method on three dataset, and the results suggest that the regularization method can successfully increase discriminability and raise accuracy.
 To further improve the discriminative ability of RDLDA in the local space, an algorithm named Subclass RDLDA is proposed, and its effectiveness was verified by our experiments.

-The downside of LDA based DNN is that, as a statistical model, it is more dependent on large mini-batch size than CCE based DNN.
-How to preprocess the original input data to load more training samples in a mini-batch or limited GPU memory will be our work in the next phase.
+The downside of LDA based DNN is that, as a statistical model, it is more dependent on large batch size than CCE based DNN.
+How to preprocess the original input data and design lighter DNN architectures to load more training samples in a batch or limited GPU memory will be our work in the next phase.
 In the future, we will also investigate the performance of LDA based DNN when it deals with unbalanced dataset and explore the possibilities to improve it.